MicrosoftDocs/dynamics-365-ai/ai-docs/sales/auto-capture.md

 ## Set your auto capture options
  When auto capture is enabled for your site, it will also be enabled for you by default.
 If you prefer not to see the messages, then you can turn this feature off.
 You can turn it back on at any time.
 When the feature is turned off for your site, you won't see the setting in your personal options.
 To set your auto capture options:

-1. Select the gear button on the nav bar, and then choose **Options** from the menu.
+1. Select the gear button on the nav bar, and then choose **Personalization Settings** from the menu.

     ![Options menu](media/options-menu.png "Options menu")